Volodymyrsg/photographer-site/README.md

 skill-set: npm, Gulp, JQuery, fonts, HTML/CSS, responsivness, git

-1.run 'npm i' to install JQuery module from package.json.
-Name=""
+1.create folder, name it 'photographer site', run 'npm i' inside this folder to install JQuery module from package.json

 //gulpfile.js is for your information, the project is already built